 For VIC students this training is delivered with Victorian and Commonwealth Government funding.

 For NSW students this training is funded by the NSW Government https://smartandskilled.nsw.gov.au/home

 Visit The Mazda Apprentice Program Brochure to get more information.

 Apprentices are selected for the Mazda Apprentice Training Program after they have been nominated by a Mazda Dealership.
 To be accepted into the program, the applicant must meet the following criteria:

-- Must be aged no less than 17 years old at commencement of training
+- Must be employed as an Apprentice at a Mazda Dealership and aged no less than 17 years old at the commencement of training

 - Must have completed a minimum Year 10 (or equivalent) at Secondary School